 Occupations in demand

-For 2019/20, here is a list of the occupations with the most places in the skilled migration program:
+For 2020/21, here is a list of the occupations with the most occupations in demand in the skilled migration program in Australia:

-If we compare the allocation of places for occupations this year versus last year, we can see that all trades have been given a slight increase.
+If we compare the allocation of places for occupations this year versus last year, we can see that most have been adjusted slightly

-Accountants places have halved, IT occupations have also seen a slight decrease in places and some remain the same.
+Accountants places have been reduced to 1000, IT occupations have also seen a slight decrease in places and some remain the same.